mshanu/amnesia/README.md

 # amnesia
-toolsets that I dont want to install in machine Generate gradlew files docker run -v $(pwd):/app mshanu/amnesia gradle wrapper
+Toolssets you wouldnt want to install in machine but want it for short time
+## Generate gradlew files
+docker run -v $(pwd):/app mshanu/amnesia gradle wrapper